 - Salt & pepper, to taste

-- Season the beef cubes generously with salt and freshly ground black pepper.
+Season the beef cubes generously with salt and freshly ground black pepper.
 Add the vegetable oil to a heavy-bottomed Dutch oven over high heat.
 When the oil is shimmering, add the beef cubes in small batches, turning occasionally, so that at least two sides develop a deep-brown sear.
-Repeat until all meat has been seared, lowering heat if necessary; remove and set aside.
+Repeat until all meat has been seared, lowering heat and adding additional oil if necessary between batches; remove meat and set aside.

-- Add the wine to deglaze the pan, stirring with a wooden spoon (scrape the bottom of the pan as the wine cooks off).
+Add the wine to deglaze the pan, stirring with a wooden spoon (scrape the bottom of the pan as the wine cooks down).
 Allow the wine to reduce by half.

 |Vintage Beef Stew|